 In Utawarerumono, every single retainer of Hakuoro is an utter badass.
 So much so that when he returns to his original form as a stupidly powerful Physical God and begs them to destroy his insane side forever, they proceed to punch out the equivalent of Cthulhu meets Godzilla to honor his final commands as their commander.

-Halo's Spartan-II's.
+Halo's Spartan-IIs.
 Members see their fellow Spartans as their only family (they were recruited at the age of 6 and trained together ever since).
-Possible slight subversion in that they are not a small group - there are over thirty of them, and every one is a certified Bad Ass.
+Possible slight subversion in that they are slightly more numerous than the norm - there were over thirty of them at the program's height.

-They become a more typical Badass Crew after most of them die in the battle for Reach, reducing their numbers to a small group of five.
+They become a more typical Badass Crew after most of them die towards the end of the Human-Covenant War, reducing their numbers to a small group of five.

-Master Chief, Cortana, and Arbiter also counts as a Badass Crew, as the Chief is the muscles, Cortana is the brains, and Arbiter is the stealth-specialist.
+In Halo 3, the Master Chief, Cortana, Sgt.
+Johnson, and the Arbiter also count as a Badass Crew, as the Chief is the muscles, Cortana is the brains, Johnson is the sniper, and the Arbiter is the stealth-specialist.